-Whereas you'll find some schools in Singapore jump between the PYP, the IGCSE and the IBDP, CIS is proud to be a full IB school.
+Whereas you'll find that some schools in Singapore jump between the PYP, the IGCSE, and the IBDP, CIS is proud to be a full IB school.
 Here's a school that believes the PYP and MYP is the best – and most rigorous – preparation for the diploma programme.

 While its curriculum is not exclusively Canadian, its approach to teaching does follow Canada’s student-led model.
 Head of School Peter Corcoran explains,